-Please refer to the district website at www.twinsburg.k12.oh.us for the latest information about our schools.
-You can click on "GEORGE G. DODGE" for specific updates about George G. Dodge Intermediate School.
+Please refer to the district website at www.twinsburgcsd.org for the latest information about our schools.
+Click on "RB Chamberlin" for specific updates and news about RB Chamberlin Middle School.
+There is news from the principal and teachers who use their individual web pages to share videos, photos, and information about their classes.
 Check often for the latest news!